Sasha Bordeaux

 Sasha Bordeaux is a fictional character appearing in American comic books published by DC Comics.
 The character was initially primarily associated with Batman, and subsequently evolved an association with Checkmate in two of its incarnations.

+Bordeaux appears in the DC Universe series Peacemaker, portrayed by Sol Rodríguez.

+Publication history

-Sasha Bordeaux was created by Greg Rucka and Shawn Martinbrough, and first appeared in Detective Comics #751 (December 2000).
+The character was created by Greg Rucka and Shawn Martinbrough, and first appeared in Detective Comics #751 (December 2000).

-Bordeaux appears in the second season of the DC Universe series Peacemaker, portrayed by Sol Rodríguez.

 Fictional character biography

-Bodyguard and superhero
+Origin

-Sasha Bordeaux was a Secret Service Agent turned private contractor hired as head of Bruce Wayne's personal security at the insistence of WayneCorp's second-in-command, Lucius Fox, albeit against Wayne's wishes.
+Sasha Bordeaux is a Secret Service agent turned private contractor who is hired as head of Bruce Wayne's personal security at the insistence of WayneCorp's second-in-command, Lucius Fox, against Wayne's wishes.
 Wayne at first tries to avoid her, but she keeps on doing her job.

 She eventually becomes suspicious of his constant late-night disappearances, does some searching, and is shocked to find that Bruce Wayne is secretly Batman.
 Since she already knows his secret identity, Batman decides to train her.
-After weeks of hard work, she becomes fit enough to go out with him on patrol, though he still treats her as a total stranger both as Batman and as Bruce Wayne.
+After weeks of hard work, she becomes fit enough to go out with him on patrol, though he still treats her as a stranger.
 During this time, she falls in love with him, even though he is dating other women.

 Framed

-One night while Batman and Bordeaux are out on patrol, the assassin David Cain lures Wayne's ex-girlfriend Vesper Fairchild to Wayne Manor and kills her, framing Wayne in the process.
-Both Wayne and Bordeaux are charged with murder, and Sasha refuses to exonerate herself by giving up Wayne's secret despite the fact that they were patrolling separate areas at the time of the murder and she cannot be sure of Bruce's innocence.
+One night while Batman and Bordeaux are out on patrol, David Cain lures Wayne's ex-girlfriend Vesper Fairchild to Wayne Manor and kills her, framing Wayne in the process.
+Both Wayne and Bordeaux are charged with murder, and Bordeaux refuses to exonerate herself by giving up Wayne's secret despite the fact that they were patrolling separate areas at the time of the murder and she cannot be sure of Wayne's innocence.
 They are both arraigned and held without bail while awaiting trial.
-After a while, Batman escapes to leave his alter ego behind, leaving Bordeaux inside Blackgate prison.
-Although Sasha is briefly offered her freedom if she testifies against Bruce Wayne - even contemplating taking the deal after Bruce abandons her - a meeting with Alfred Pennyworth leaves her resolved to reject the offer.
-Alfred helps her realize that Bruce truly valued her work, rather than using her without any thought for herself, as otherwise he would never have allowed her to accompany him as Batman.
-Batman eventually confronts those who framed him, and Wayne and Sasha are cleared of all charges.
+After a while, Batman escapes to leave his alter ego behind, leaving Bordeaux inside Blackgate Penitentiary.
+Although Bordeaux is briefly offered her freedom if she testifies against Wayne - even contemplating taking the deal after Wayne abandons her - a meeting with Alfred Pennyworth leaves her resolved to reject the offer.
+Alfred helps her realize that Wayne truly valued her work, rather than using her without any thought for herself, as otherwise he would never have allowed her to accompany him as Batman.
+Batman eventually confronts those who framed him, and Wayne and Bordeaux are cleared of all charges.